Tipser/slate/source/includes/_tipser-widget.md

 To activate this mode, set domReplacementMode to `false` in Tipser Widget configuration or just skip this option altogether.

-The prerequisite is to have a Contentful Shop created and configured (which is typically done by Tipser staff) and dedicate part of your page for Tipser Shop.
+_Prerequisites:_ you need to have a Contentful Shop created and configured (which is typically done by Tipser staff) and dedicate part of your page for Tipser Shop.

 `domElementSelectorWhereToMount` parameter is required in this mode.
 It is a [CSS selector](https://www.w3schools.com/cssref/css_selectors.asp) pointing to the element on your page where Tipser Shop will be injected.